For more detailed Information please visit our German website: Aktionsplan Chancengleichheit UZH 2017–20

 - PD Dr. Nina Jakoby

-- Prof. Gabriele Siegert, Vice President for Arts and Social Sciences
+- Prof. Gabriele Siegert, Deputy President and Vice President Education and Student Affairs

 Project II: Research Funding and Academic Careers